 • A well-thought-out execution strategy by the project team

-• A system for tracking and resolving management actions to move the project forward.
+• A system for tracking and resolving management actions to move the project forward

 Taking a fresh look at the EVM guidelines from a communication perspective can enhance the return on investment for using EVM and improve project performance and relationships.

-Author(s)/Presenter(s): Pranab Kumar Deb, P.Eng.
-PSP; Jatin Jajal, CCP CEP EVP
+Author(s)/Presenters(s): Pranab Kumar Deb, P.Eng.
+PSP; Jatin Jajal, P.Eng.
+CCP CEP EVP

 (EVM-3165) Unpacking Earned Value Management for Oil and Gas Projects

-Author(s)/Presenter(s): Anton W. van der Steege, CCP
+Author(s)/Presenters(s): Anton W. van der Steege, CCP

 (EVM-3251) How to Calculate Estimate at Completion at a Project Level

-Author(s)/Presenter(s): Mostafa AbdelRazik, PSP
+Author(s)/Presenters(s): Mostafa AbdelRazik, EVP PSP

 1) Adding up EAC for all control accounts on a project, at their appropriate levels to generate the EAC of the project.

-2) Adding up Actual costs and Earned Value for all control accounts on a project at their appropriate levels, calculating the project’s Cost Performance Index (CPI), and using this CPI to calculate EAC.
+2) Adding up actual costs and earned value for all control accounts on a project at their appropriate levels, calculating the project’s cost performance index (CPI), and using this CPI to calculate EAC.

 The paper also discusses different examples that will magnify the issue discussed.
 This paper also outlines the accuracy of method 1 above, compared to method 2.
 The goal of this paper is to be the first step of gaining consensus on how EAC is calculated at a project level.

-Author(s)/Presenter(s): Petronella Anna Cronje, CCP
+Author(s)/Presenters(s): Petronella Anna Cronje, CCP EVP

 (EVM-3272) Comparative Analyses of Construction Cash Flow Predictions Using Empirical S-Curves